Why Are Students Dropping Out of College?

 After a grace period of six months, the monthly student loan payments will begin.
 Students might consider attending college part-time.
 If a student attends school at least half-time, they do not have to start paying off their loans right away.
 If part-time is not an option, then they will be faced with monthly loan payments.

 The best way to prevent dropping out due to being unable to pay for college is to make smart decisions BEFORE going to college.
 Successfully completing college requires good planning before the college is even selected.

 - Parents need to plan out all four years down to the penny.
 Don’t just hope that it will all work out.
 Understand where each dollar is coming from and talk with your students about what the financial picture looks like.

 - Remember to keep cash flow planning in the picture.
 Kids aren’t free when they live at home.
 Use those unused funds in the amount of money you have for college.

 - Use student loans wisely.
 Very few students can afford college without loans.
-Keep them small…ideally less than the anticipated first year’s salary.
+Keep them small…ideally less than your student’s anticipated first-year salary.